1940 Sun Bowl: Pre-game excitement

 Catholic was favored going into the game by 7–5 odds, despite Arizona State having "edges over their visitors and weight, speed and condition."
-Washington Post columnist Jack Munhall told readers that "as the technical side of the game shapes up it should be a battle of Notre Dame offenses between a pair of comparatively small and exceptionally speedy elevens."
+The Washington Post columnist Jack Munhall told readers that "as the technical side of the game shapes up it should be a battle of Notre Dame offenses between a pair of comparatively small and exceptionally speedy elevens."

 While in town for the game, the Cardinals stayed at the Texas State School of Mines and Metallurgy.

 Game summary

 While both teams were at full strength and it was predicted to be one of the highest scoring games of the year, it ended up being the only scoreless tie in the Sun Bowl history.

 It was a "hard-fought but dull contest that provided little thrills" and one where neither team got within their opponents 5-yard line.
 Early in the game the Bulldogs were able to get inside the Cardinals' 10, but a series of bad passes ended their chances of scoring.
 A 54-yard drive by the Bulldogs was the longest of the day, and ended when they fumbled on the Cardinals' 48.

 Game play was impeded by "gale-like wind," and only 16 yards were gained by passes.
 They were all thrown by Catholic's quarterback Pete Sachon, who had 15 attempts and three completions.
 None of the seven attempted passes made by the Bulldogs' quarterback Shamlen met their intended receiver as their "passing attack failed completely."

 With less than two minutes left in the game, Arizona State missed a field goal from their own 42.
 Catholic took over the ball, but were stymied as "the desperate Bulldogs were pulling interceptions out of their hats."

 Governor Bob Jones of Arizona was in attendance.